2022-23* University of Iowa Tuition and Fees for FNP Programs

 Post MSN/APRN to DNP (3-year plan of study):

-Total program tuition/fees: $35,780 for Iowa resident; $54,752 for non-resident
+Total program tuition/fees: $35,844 for Iowa resident; $54,816 for non-resident

 Post Graduate Certificate:

-$16,006 for Iowa resident and non-resident
+$16,223 for Iowa resident and non-resident

-*All tuition amounts are based on 2022-23 tuition rates approved by Board of Regents in July 2022.
+*All tuition amounts are based on 2023-24 tuition rates approved by Board of Regents in July 2023.

 Paying for your FNP Degree

 Graduate DNP education programs to become a FNP are long, hard and expensive; however, the rate of return on this investment will pay higher dividends than any other investment you could make during your remarkable career.
 UI's Office of Student Financial Aid is available to help you determine the best way to pay for your investment.
-The graduate FNP student is able to borrow up to the full cost of attendance while in graduate school.
+The graduate FNP student can borrow up to the full cost of attendance while in graduate school.
 The full cost includes all tuition, fees, books, Insurance, and additional living expenses such as rent and food.

 Nurse Faculty Loan Program (NFLP)